Flapper: Apparel

 Flapper dresses were straight and loose, leaving the arms bare (sometimes no straps at all) and dropping the waistline to the hips.
 Silk or rayon stockings were held up by garters.
 Skirts rose to just below the knee by 1927, allowing flashes of leg to be seen when a girl danced or walked through a breeze, although the way they danced made any long loose skirt flap up to show their legs.
 To enhance the view, some flappers applied rouge to their knees.
 Popular dress styles included the robe de style.
 High heels also came into vogue at the time, reaching 2–3 inches (5–8 cm) high.
 Favored shoe styles were Mary Janes and T-straps in classic black, gold, silver, or nude shades.

 Lingerie

-Flappers did away with corsets and pantaloons in favor of "step-in" panties.
-Without the old restrictive corsets, flappers wore simple bust bodices to restrain their chest when dancing.
-They also wore new, softer and suppler corsets that reached to their hips, smoothing the whole frame, giving women a straight up and down appearance as opposed to the old corsets that slenderized the waist and accented the hips and bust.
+Flappers started wearing "step-in" panties and simple bust bodices to restrain their chest when dancing.
+They also chose softer and suppler corsets that reached to their hips, smoothing the whole frame, giving women a straight up and down appearance as opposed to the old corsets that slenderized the waist and accented the hips and bust.

-The lack of curves of a corset promoted a boyish look.
-Adding an even more boyish look, the Symington Side Lacer was invented and became a popular essential as an everyday bra.
-This type of bra was made to pull in the back to flatten the chest.
-Other women envied flappers for their flat chests and bought the Symington Side Lacer to enhance the same look; large breasts were commonly regarded as a trait of unsophistication.
-Hence, flat chests became appealing to women, although flappers were the most common to wear such bras.
+This lack of curves promoted a boyish look.
+Additionally, flat chests were fashionable and some women wore a type of bra made to pull in the back to flatten the chest, like the Symington Side Lacer.